 Finding the right mix of promotional activity – focus on social media, promote your company’s values, create bigger in-store displays, sample new products, build a great mobile experience, or offer a coupon – will help your product stand out.

-Appealing to customers through trade management could also mean establishing new products, offering your products in an assortment of sizes, or focusing your dollars on your best customers.
+Appealing to customers through trade spending could also mean establishing new products, offering your products in an assortment of sizes, or focusing your dollars on your best customers.

 - As consumers remain sensitive to price, it’s important for brands to extend value throughout the market; which could mean a manufacturer creates new but similar products, at a lower price point.

 - Today’s manufacturers need an array of products to sell in various retail formats, whether its club stores, dollar stores or supermarkets.
-Companies need a more flexible supply chain.
+CPG companies need a more flexible supply chain.